mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 -  Right :hwlabel:`SHIFT` to display the firmware version on the four deck play / cue buttons.
 The number is display in little-endian binary, e.g 0101 meaning 5.
 -  Right :hwlabel:`⏯` to show jog wheel touch values.
 This can be used to adjust sensitivity on the MK1 version
 -  Left :hwlabel:`⯈⯇` to light up all LEDs.
-Can be helpfull when repairing the controller or replacing the LEDs
+Can be helpful when repairing the controller or replacing the LEDs

 -  `Manufacturer's product page <productpage_url_>`_
 -  `Forum thread <forum_url_>`_